yifei-liu-yl/yifei-liu-yl.github.io/index.md

 ---

 <p>
-I am a Ph.D. candidate in Agricultural & Applied Economics at the University of Wisconsin–Madison.
+I am a Ph.D. candidate in [Agricultural & Applied Economics](https://aae.wisc.edu/) at the [University of Wisconsin–Madison](https://www.wisc.edu/).
 </p>

 <p>
-My research interests are in energy and environmental economics, empirical industrial organization, and applied econometrics.
+I am an applied economist interested in environmental and energy economics as well as empirical industrial organization.
 </p>

 <p>
-My current work examines challenges in energy infrastructure development, with a focus on the electricity grid connection interconnection process, infrastructure permitting, and transmission planning in the United States.
-I study how policy, regulatory structure, and market design shape investment decisions in the energy sector.
+I study how policy, regulatory institutions, and market structure shape investment in the energy sector.
+My current work examines challenges in energy infrastructure development, focusing on infrastructure permitting, electricity grid interconnection, and transmission planning in the United States, and their implications for environmental sustainability.
 </p>

 <p>
-Prior to my doctoral study, I earned a Bachelor of Science degree from University of California-Berkeley.
+Prior to my doctoral study, I earned a Bachelor of Science degree from [University of California-Berkeley](https://www.berkeley.edu/).
 </p>

 <p>
-I will be on the job market in the 2025-2026 academic year.
+<u>I will be on the 2025–26 academic job market.<u>
 </p>